Th0ught09/regli/README.md

 # Regli

-REGex LIve parser, a tui tool that allows you to filter matches and non matches in inputs
+REGex LIve parser, a tui tool that allows you to filter matches and non matches in file inputs

 ## Usage